alindeman/upgradingtorails4/text/07_active_record_and_relation.markdown

 # posts, comments) that are referenced in a string SQL snippet.
 @@@

-Rails was required to parse the string in the `where` clause to figure out that the `comments` table was referenced.
+Rails had to parse the string in the `where` clause to figure out that the `comments` table was referenced.

 In Rails 4, you must explicitly tell Rails that the query `references` a joined